awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch_alarm_autoscaling.md

 1. In the **Increase Group Size** section, enter the following information:
    + **Execute policy when:** Select the `memory-above-75-pct` CloudWatch alarm that you configured earlier\.
-   + **Take the action:** Enter the number of capacity units \(instances\) to add to your cluster when the alarm is triggered\.
+   + **Take the action:** Enter the number of capacity units \(instances\) to add to your cluster when the alarm is generated\.

-1. If you configured an alarm to trigger a group size reduction, set that alarm in the **Decrease Group Size** section and specify how many instances to remove if that alarm is triggered\.
+1. If you configured an alarm to start a group size reduction, set that alarm in the **Decrease Group Size** section and specify how many instances to remove if that alarm is generated\.
 Otherwise, collapse the **Decrease Group Size** section by choosing the **X** in the upper\-right\-hand corner of the section\.
 **Note**
 If you configure your Auto Scaling group to remove container instances, any tasks running on the removed container instances are stopped\.
 If your tasks are running as part of a service, Amazon ECS restarts those tasks on another instance if the required resources are available \(CPU, memory, ports\)\.
 However, tasks that were started manually are not restarted automatically\.